Noks06/Prediction-of-Stroke-and-Car-insurance-/README.md

   ![image](https://github.com/Noks06/Prediction-of-Stroke-and-Car-insurance-/blob/main/Driving%20under%20the%20influence.png)

-The graph above has shown that married people are more likely to drive under the influence of a substance.There are many factors that lead to them taking the substance, it could be a circumstances that most married people are facing.
+The graph above has shown that married people are more likely to drive under the influence of a substance.There are many factors that lead to them taking the substance, it could be a circumstances that most married people are facing, family obligation.

 The metrics for your best model